Setting Clear Goals for Your Business Blog (Before You Write a Word)

 – Grow traffic

-Following the rules of SMART goals, setting them in this way gives you something tangible to track.
+Following the SMART goal rules, setting them this way gives you something tangible to track.
 Again, referring back to the first question in this FAQ, ensure that the goals you set are realistic.

 Once you’ve reached your designated timeframe, you can analyse what is and isn’t working, optimise accordingly, and set a new goal.